lium-lst/nmtpytorch/README.md

 For continuous development and testing, it is sufficient to run `python setup.py develop` in the root folder of your GIT checkout.
 From now on, all modifications to the source tree are directly taken into account without requiring reinstallation.

-### METEOR Installation

-After the above installation steps, you finally need to run `nmtpy-install-extra` in order to fetch and store METEOR related files in your `${HOME}/.nmtpy` folder.
-This step is only required once.

 ## Documentation